 Bow Falls was a wide river waterfall situated in the backside of the town of Banff.
 Given how relatively easy it was to visit this waterfall, it was the first one we saw during our September 2010 Canadian Rockies trip as we were getting oriented.
 We also saw tour buses routinely stop and drop off its load of tourists at the large car park as a result of its accessibility.

-We were able to see this waterfall along a well-established walkway that gave us views from above the falls as well as the rapids and cascades further upstream.
+We were able to see this waterfall along a well-established walkway that gave us views from near its base, above the falls, as well as the rapids and cascades further upstream.
 Whenever we looked downstream from the falls, we got to see the lovely river twisting its way before tall mountains including the oddly sloped Mt Rundle.
 From this established walkway, there didn't seem to be an obvious way to see the falls from the other side of the river.

 Speaking of the other side, Julie and I almost wasted time there when we took a different road as suggested by our confused GPS.
 We ended up at a car park where it led to a trailhead labeled the Bow Falls and Hoodoos Trail.
 However, from looking at the trajectory of the trail, it didn't seem like something we should be doing late in the day for the purpose of just seeing the waterfall, especially given that it was 3.1 miles return and Julie was pregnant.